Little Women (1994 film): Plot

-Four years pass; Meg (now 20) and John marry, and Beth's health is worsening.
-Graduating from college, Laurie proposes to Jo (now 19) and asks her to go to London with him but, seeing him more as a brother than a lover, she refuses.
-Jo is disappointed when Aunt March decides to take 17-year-old Amy with her to Europe instead of her.
+Four years pass; a now twenty years old Meg and John marry, and eighteen-year-old Beth's health is worsening.
+Graduating from college, Laurie proposes to nineteen year old Jo and asks her to go to London with him but, seeing him more as a brother than a lover, she refuses.
+Jo is disappointed when Aunt March decides to take seventeen-year-old Amy with her to Europe instead of her.
 She has been Aunt March's companion and wishes to further her artistic training in Europe.
 Crushed, Jo departs for New York City to pursue writing and experience life.
 There she meets Friedrich Bhaer, a German professor who challenges and stimulates her intellectually, introducing her to opera and philosophy, and encouraging her to write better stories than the lurid Victorian melodramas she has penned so far.

 In Europe, Amy is reunited with Laurie.
 Disappointed to find he has become dissolute and irresponsible; she scolds him for pursuing her merely to become part of the March family.
 In return, he bitterly rebukes her for courting one of his wealthy college friends to marry into money.
 He asks Amy to wait for him in a letter while he works in London for his grandfather and makes himself worthy.

-Jo is called home for eighteen-year-old Beth, who finally dies of the after-effects of scarlet fever (presumably rheumatic heart disease) that plagued her for the past four years.
+Jo is called home for Beth, who finally dies of the after-effects of scarlet fever.
 A saddened Jo retreats to the comfort of the attic, writing her life story.
-Upon completion, she sends it to Professor Bhaer.
-Meanwhile, Meg has fraternal twins Demi and Daisy.
+Upon its completion, she sends it to Professor Bhaer.
+Meanwhile, Meg has twins Demi and Daisy.

 A letter from Amy tells them Aunt March is too ill to travel, so Amy must remain in Europe with her.
-In London, Laurie receives a letter from Jo about Beth's death, saying Amy is in Vevey, unable to come home.
+In London, Laurie receives a letter from Jo about Beth's death, saying Amy is in Vevey, Switzerland, unable to come home.
 He immediately goes to be at Amy's side.
 They finally return to the March home as spouses, to Jo's surprise and eventual delight.

 Aunt March dies, leaving Jo her house.
 She turns it into a school.
 Professor Bhaer arrives with the printed galley proofs of her manuscript but, believing Jo is married, he departs to catch a train to the West, to accept a professorship.
 Jo runs after him, explaining the misunderstanding.
-She begs him not to go, he proposes, and she happily accepts.
+She begs him not to go.
+He then proposes to her, and she happily accepts.